grafi71/AtrTools/README.md

 Convert indexed gif image to Atari Masm assembly format.
 The rgb colors from the image palette are converted as well.

+---
+**IMGConv will not change the image resolution.
+You must provide it a gif image with proper resolution and color depth.**

+---

 ### Usage

 To get help type: